-

 - Silently POST Submitted Data to Any API or URL

-- Auto-Populate a Form Field with an Article Data
+- Auto-Populate Fields with Article Data

-- Add a placeholder text to a Dropdown
+- Add a placeholder text to a Dropdown field

 - Create Multilingual Forms in Joomla